Joe Wieskamp: College career

 On January 20, 2019, Wieskamp went 8-for-8 from the floor and scored a season-high 24 points in a 95–71 win over Illinois.
 Wieskamp had 19 points and five rebounds against Cincinnati in the NCAA tournament.
 As a freshman he averaged 11.1 points and 4.9 rebounds per game, shooting 42.4 percent from beyond the arc.
 He started all 35 games and was named to the Big Ten All-freshman team.
 After the season he declared for the 2019 NBA draft but did not hire an agent.
 Wieskamp ultimately decided to withdraw from the draft and return to Iowa.

 Coming into his sophomore season, Wieskamp was named to the preseason All-Big Ten team and the watchlist for the Jerry West Award.
 In his sophomore season opener, Wieskamp hyperextended his elbow and had a shooting slump to start the season.
 On December 9, he had 23 points in a 72–52 win over Minnesota.
 Wieskamp scored a then career-high 26 points on January 10, 2020, in a 67–49 win over Maryland.
 He set a new career-high with 30 points on February 8, in a 96–72 win over Nebraska.
 At the close of the regular season, Wieskamp was named to the Third Team All-Big Ten by the coaches and media.
 He averaged 14.0 points and 6.1 rebounds per game and led the Big Ten in free throw shooting at 85.6 percent.

 On February 10, 2021, Wieskamp recorded a junior season-high 26 points and 10 rebounds in a 79–66 win against Rutgers.
 As a junior, he averaged 14.8 points and 6.6 rebounds per game, shooting 46 percent from three-point range, and was named to the Second Team All-Big Ten.
 On April 14, Wieskamp declared for the 2021 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.

 Professional career

 San Antonio Spurs (2021–2022)

 On July 29, 2021, Wieskamp was drafted with the 41st overall pick in the 2021 NBA draft by the San Antonio Spurs.
-Wieskamp was later included in the 2021 NBA Summer League roster of the Spurs.
-On September 7, the Spurs announced that they had signed Wieskamp to two-way contract.
-Under the terms of the deal he split time between the Spurs and their NBA G League affiliate, the Austin Spurs.
-On November 10, 2021, Wieskamp made his NBA debut, scoring 3 points off the bench in a 136–117 win over the Sacramento Kings.
-On March 4, 2022, the San Antonio Spurs converted Wieskamp's contract into a standard contract.
+He joined the Spurs for the 2021 NBA Summer League.
+On September 7, he signed a two-way contract with the Spurs, splitting his time between San Antonio and their NBA G League affiliate, the Austin Spurs.
+On November 10, he made his NBA debut, scoring 3 points off the bench in a 136–117 win over the Sacramento Kings.
+On March 4, 2022, his contract was converted to a standard contract.

 On August 24, 2022, Wieskamp re-signed with the Spurs, but was later waived on October 17, 2022.